No of people | Price per person |

 Permits: Required; handled by us for a hassle-free trek.

-Food on the Everest Base Camp (EBC) trek is both nourishing and diverse, catering to both local tastes and international preferences.
 The most common meal on the trail is the beloved dal bhat — a traditional Nepali dish of steamed rice, lentil soup, and seasonal vegetables.
 It’s a staple among trekkers for good reason: it’s nutritious, energy-rich, and often comes with unlimited refills.

 Teahouses along the EBC route offer a surprising variety of food options.
 You’ll find: